Česká Lípa: Historic town centre

 Lipý Castle is a water castle that was built in the 13th century by members of the Ronovci lineage, who later called themselves the Lords of Lipá.
 The castle was first documented in 1277.
 The original wooden building was built on an island between the arms of the Ploučnice river.
 The river was later rerouted.
 In 1515, part of the castle was rebuilt into a Renaissance palace.
 In the mid-17th century, Lipý Castle ceased to be the residence of the nobility and began to deteriorate.
 There was a sugar refinery in the castle in the 19th and early 20th centuries, and after the collapse of part of the castle, the building was demolished in 1957.
 In 1992, an archaeological survey and reconstruction of remains of the castle was started.
 Today, the castle ruin offers a sightseeing tour and the premises are also used for cultural purposes.
 The "Textile Print Centre" historical exhibition is located next to the castle.

-The Červený dům ("Red House") near the Lipý Castle was built as a hunting lodge by Jetřich Jiří Berka of Dubá in 1583.
+The Červený dům ('Red House') near the Lipý Castle was built as a hunting lodge by Jetřich Jiří Berka of Dubá in 1583.
 It was built in the Renaissance style and decorated with sgraffiti.
 Currently, the building houses the workplace of the museum.

 The town hall was built in 1515.
 In 1884, the façade was reconstructed in the Neo-Renaissance style.
 On the ground floor is the town information centre with a portal from 1555.

-The Holy Trinity Column in the middle of the T. G. Masaryk Square was created in 1689 after the plague pandemic, which hit the town and surroundings in 1680.
-The second landmark of the town square is the fountain from 1837.
+The Holy Trinity Column in the middle of the square Náměstí T. G. Masaryka was created in 1689 after the plague pandemic, which hit the town and surroundings in 1680.
+The second landmark of the town square is a fountain from 1837.